Vortextbloons/Runtime-Arena/docs/ALL.md

 ### 4. Browse results

-Prefer the summary table over dumping the full JSON:
+Prefer the summary table over dumping the full JSON.
+In a TTY it renders as a boxed table with color (green/yellow/red relative times, ★ on the fastest row per benchmark/size).
+Set `NO_COLOR=1` for plain output.

 ```bash
 # All cells in current.json